-- In step 2, you must select the installation type of Oracle Client 10g.
+- In step 2, you must select the type of Oracle Client 10g installation.
 I always choose the Administrator option for DBA machines.
-If you require Oracle Client for database access only, you can use the InstantClient option.
+If the Oracle Client is only needed to access the database, you can use the InstantClient option.

 - In step 3, you can set the Oracle Client installation path (or use the default).

 - Step 4 is where Oracle Universal Installer will validate the minimum requirements to proceed with the installation.

 - A summary of the chosen settings will be displayed on the screen.